Poufy/YDers/README.md

 - [x] Fix flash messages/express-validator on user signup

-- [ ] Put the secret and the mongo url in a seperate folder
+- [x] Put the secret and the mongo url in a seperate folder

 - [x] Perform the form POST request from the front-end and send the info about the logged in user along with it

-- [ ] Prevent duplicate signups with the same email
+- [ ] Prevent duplicate signups with the same email/username

 - [ ] Add Multiple passport strategies (Facebook, Google)

-- [ ] Consider the subject in the query
+- [x] Consider the subject/day/time in the query

 - [x] SIGNUP/LOGIN in order to submit the form

 - [ ] A seperate route for admins to be able to easily make post/delete/update requests

 - [ ] Add the day in the form to the query.
 Right now it is assumed that every teacher is free to teach at a specific time everyday.

+- [ ] Better looking flash messages

 - [ ] Better form look and polishing